Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-It has updatable software.
+The S1+ like several other higher end contenders on the market today, has updatable software.
 You either have to do this in a retail store or mail it in for a small fee.
 Updating the software is important as there were some early problems with coarse search.

-While this beacon is very easy to use, it does have a longer learning curve than most beacons because it is quite different.
+While this beacon is very easy to use, it does have a longer learning curve than most because it is quite different.
 This learning curve occasionally results in seasoned veterans finding it "weird" at first.
 There are many different icons and instructions that are mostly intuitive, but some require reading the user manual to figure out.
-Plan on a little extra time to get comfortable with the beacon menus and icons before using it.
+Plan on a little extra time to get comfortable with its menus and icons before using it.

 It does not automatically turn on when you clip the waist strap.
 This means you have to remember to turn it to transmit mode.
 Not a big downside but it would be nice if the auto feature was restored (it was in past models).

 There have been some problems reported when searching at the maximum of the coarse search range.
 The beacon will point you away from the victim until you are out of range.